maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I stumbled on one tricky thing, an error "object with buffer protocol required".

 I believe the root cause is that MicroPython does not support writing numbers, only strings to files (they have the "characters in a buffer").
-The below program takes 10 light measurements (2 seconds appart) and writes that to a file `data.log`.
+The below program takes 10 light measurements (2 seconds appart), converts each measurement to a string, and writes that to a file `data.log`.
 Each measurement it gives a beep.

 ```python